 Firstly, whatever is causing the current stress, needs to stop.
 So if it’s an abusive relationship, difficult life circumstances, toxic mould, etc, it needs to be ended, or at least contained, as much as possible.

 A dysregulated nervous system, however, usually means that we are reacting on the basis of past stressors rather than current ones.
 If, for instance, you are in a very stressful situation, with financial worries or difficult life circumstances, and are feeling extremely stressed and anxious, then your nervous system is responding appropriately to your external circumstances.
 Go to manage your stress in order to find out how to deal with your current stress.

-In order to diagnose and rebalance a dysregulated nervous system, we need to work with a functional medicine practitioner and/or trauma therapist (and often both) in order to heal our dysregulated nervous system, its root causes, and its downstream effects.
+In order to diagnose and rebalance a dysregulated nervous system and its downstream effects, we need to work with a functional medicine practitioner and/or trauma therapist (and often both).

 Furthermore, if the dysregulated nervous system is caused by trauma, working through the body and its physiology, rather than on a cognitive level, can help avoid re-traumatising through reliving the trauma by talking about it for instance.
 This can sometimes happen with more cognitive therapies, and can explain why some cognitive therapies can go on for years without much real progress.